biplabendu/Das_et_al_2022a/scripts/mapping_normalizing_reads/roos_billuTC6/ophcf2_protocol2/README.md

 rm ./../trimmed_reads/ophio/trimmed_A_*
 ```
 ### Mapping
-This script maps the reads to the reference genome, with HISAT2.
+After the reads are trimmed, the next step is mapping the reads to the refenrence genome.
+This script maps the reads to the reference genome, with HISAT2 (ref).
+The refence genomes are publicity available on ...
-For this script the software of HISAT2 and gffread is needed.
+*For this script the software of HISAT2 and gffread is needed.*

 We will first start with indexing the O. camp-florani genome, with exon and and splice sites.

-So first, set genome folder as working directory to store the index files we're creating
+First, set genome folder as working directory to store the index files we're creating
 ```bash
 cd $path/$experiment_name/data/$species_name/genome
 ```